pdorrell/number-zoomer/docs/design.md

 ## Secondary Navigation Controls

-In the top panel there will be buttons (mostly with suitable emoji or other single-character labels and separate longer explanatory tooltips) which perform secondary navigation actions.
+In the top panel there will be buttons (mostly with suitable emoji or other single-character labels and separate longer explanatory tooltips) which perform secondary navigation actions:

 * Go to current point position without changing zoom level
 * Undo previous zoom action or dragging action (of either point or background)